lazyguyy/bingo-generator/README.md

 The first value is treated as the center value of the Bingo board, all others will be drawn randomly (without repetition) from the remaining list.

-The generator will then output a valid latex file which compiles to a document containing a Bingo board on ``stdout``.
+The generator will then output a valid latex file which compiles to a document containing 4 Bingo boards on ``stdout``.

 ### Advanced Example
 Of course, for most of these events, a single Bingo board might not suffice (especially if you want to play with friends).